View Marie Straatmann's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her husband, James; one daughter, Jane Briggs; one son, Mark Straatmann; parents; and one sister, Delores Carroll.

+She is survived by three daughters, Joan Weideman and husband Virgil, Union, Mary Leeker and husband Jim, Royse City, Texas, and Sara Kappelmann and husband Eric, St. Charles; one son, James Straatmann and fianc^e Annette Green, Union; one son-in-law, Tom Briggs, Washington; one daughter-in-law, Kimberlie Straatmann, Union; 12 grandchildren, Scott (Buffy) Briggs, Kristen (Mike) Perriman, James Joseph (Theresa) Briggs, Morgan (Erik) Bush, David (Kelly) Leeker, Beth (Chris) Everett, James William (Elizabeth) Straatmann, Justin (Shanna) Straatmann, Alison, Alexand Emily Kappelmann, and Nathan Straatmann; 21 great-grandchildren; one sister, Dorothy Rose Elli, Kirkwood; nieces; nephews; other relatives and friends.

-A funeral Mass for Marie Straatmann, 94, Union, will be Thursday, May 30, at 10 a.m. at Immaculate Conception Church, Union.
+A funeral Mass was held at 10 a.m. at Immaculate Conception Church, Union, with the Rev. Joe Post officiating.